AergisGit/labybot/README.md

   docker build -t labybot:0.0.6 .

 * Run the bot
-    + setup in  in the config file you just made
+    + setup in the config directory with the config.json you just made
-    + the resources (for Laby) and the save volume (for Laby Hall of Fame)
+    + the save volume (for Laby Hall of Fame)
     + the port for the React Administration Web page
 + Using the docker image through a command line:

-  docker run --rm -it -v %cd%\config.json:/bot/config.json -v %cd%\resources:/bot/resources -v labybot_data:/bot/save -p 3000:3000 labybot:0.0.6
+  docker run --rm -it -v %cd%\config:/bot/config -v labybot_data:/bot/save -p 3000:3000 labybot:0.0.6

-+ Or using the docker-compose file (check the config file name according to yours): docker compose up
++ Or using the docker-compose file: docker compose up